gg582/Chatter-Web/README.md

 The in-browser terminal pulls its defaults from environment variables.
 Define them before running `npm start`, or bake them into the generated systemd unit via `deploy/install.sh`:

+- Copy `deploy/example.env` to `.env` (or source it in your shell) for a quick starting point.
+It ships with SSH-centric defaults and comments for each variable so you can adapt the template to telnet targets or custom SSH commands.

 - `CHATTER_BBS_HOST`, `CHATTER_BBS_PORT`, `CHATTER_BBS_PROTOCOL` – direct the bridge to the SSH (default) or telnet endpoint
   you want to expose in the UI.
 - `CHATTER_BBS_HOST_DEFAULT`, `CHATTER_BBS_PORT_DEFAULT` – pre-fill the Connection options form when the server itself does